Lemon Curd Bars

 Thank you Tisha!
 I too think of spring when I eat it!

-I’m such a huge fan of anything lemony, these look so easy to put together and so delicious!
-Look forward to trying them this Spring!
+I’m such a huge fan of anything lemony, these were so easy to put together and so delicious!

 Thanks so much Carrie!
 I appreciate it.